-3.3.1 Documenting the general PPA process
+3.3.1 Documenting the general PRA process

-The NPPO should preferably document precedures and criteria of its general PRA process.
+The NPPO should preferably document procedures and criteria of its general PRA process.

-3.3.2 Documenting each peci c PR.
+3.3.2 Documenting each specific PRA

-For each particular analyse, the process from initiation to pest risk management should be sufficiently documented so that the source of information and rationale for management decisions can be clearly demonstrated.
+For each particular analysis, the entire process from initiation to pest risk management should be sufficiently documented so that the sources of information and rationale for management decisions can be clearly demonstrated.
 However, a PRA does not necessarily need to be long and complex.
 A short and concise PRA may be sufficient provided justifiable conclusions can be reached after completing only a limited number of steps in the PRA process.